-Many have experienced staying and living in dorms.
-Usually these start during our college and university years.
-Usually these institutes are far from home or we would want to go to the school of our dreams even it means states or even countries away.
+Many have experienced staying and living in dorms during our college and university years.
+Usually these institutes are far from home.
+Or we would want to go to the school of our dreams even it means states or even countries away.
 Some even start staying on dorms ever since their middle school years.
-But no matter how miles away we seem to be when we stay at our dorms, this kind of experience simply teaches us how to become independent.
+But no matter how miles away we seem to be when we stay at our dorm rooms, the experience simply teaches us how to become independent.

 And of course, since these are where we are staying for the majority of the year, dorms could very well be our homes away from home.
 And like our very own places, we ought to make our dorms more comfortable.
 This could at least help make us feel a little less homesick.

 There are different ways of making our dorms feel more at home.
 But a bunch of personal things won’t simply do that.
 We should try to incorporate our own styles.
 Personalize your decorations or if you’ve got a roommate, work with them to make the place really belong to you.
 You don’t need to have great knowledge on interior designing.
 You could do whatever you want as long as you’re keeping the rules of the place.

 But do you know that making your dorm comfortable isn’t the only thing you need to do?
 Since you’re basically a student (the majority of people living in dorms), you need a place that is convenient.
 You need a place that could follow your strict schedules or accommodate all your needs (like having to charge your phones and laptop all at the same time while enabling you to get to your food stock within seconds).
 So try to plan the best look for your dorm room.

 Then again, don’t forget about your roommate.
 Chances are you would have one.
 When thinking of the design of your home (by design, I also meant the placement of every single thing), you need to talk to your roommate.
 Cooperate with them and ask where they want their things to go and if your plan suits their taste.
 Normally, this isn’t just a way to keep your place cool and comfy but keeping things cool with your roommate at the same time.